entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/getting started with github/github instructions.md

 1. **Create a new repository**, locally and online, titled PhysComp_FirstName (for example: PhysComp_Ian).

-2. **Send me your GitHub user name on Discord.**
+2. **Send me your GitHub repo url on Discord.**

 3. **Go through all past assignments and re-label as needed**, with the short study # and title (SS#_Title), making sure that each Arduino .ino file is contained within a folder of the same name.
 For example, "SS1_LEDs.ino" should be contained within folder "SS1_LEDs".
 And so on. **Push all assignments to your repository**.
-Double check that your online and local repos are synched and up to date.
+Double check that your online and local repos are synchronized and up to date.